CPTC to Open 75th Anniversary Year with Kickoff Ceremony

 The Sept.
 28 Kickoff ceremony will begin the 2017-18 Academic Year in style for CPTC as the college embarks on a year-long celebration of its long history.
 Throughout the year, the college website and social media pages will feature historical details from the past 75 years, and the anniversary year will culminate with the 75th Anniversary Gala on May 19, with more details to come in the future.

 To stay up-to-date on information about CPTC, follow the CPTC Facebook page.
-For more information on the 75th Anniversary and to download an invitation to the kickoff ceremony, click here.
+For more information on the 75th Anniversary and to download an invitation to the kickoff ceremony, visit www.cptc.edu/75.

-The post CPTC to Open 75th Anniversary Year with Kickoff Ceremony appeared first on In the Spotlight.

 Leave a Reply